pritom169/nestjs-a-complete-guide/1-iluvcoffee/README.md

 }
 ```

 The CatsService is injected through the class constructor.
 Notice the use of the private keyword.
-This shorthand allows us to both declare and initialize the catsService member in the same line, streamlining the process.
+This shorthand allows us to both declare and initialize the catsService member in the same line, streamlining the processes.

-### Scopes
-Providers typically have a lifetime ("scope") that aligns with the application lifecycle.
-When the application is bootstrapped, each dependency must be resolved, meaning every provider gets instantiated.
-Similarly, when the application shuts down, all providers are destroyed.
-However, it’s also possible to make a provider request-scoped, meaning its lifetime is tied to a specific request rather than the application's lifecycle.
-You can learn more about these techniques in the Injection Scopes chapter.